 Metering Configuration

-Prior to the start of each Delivery Year, 1 October, we require Capacity Providers to submit Metering Aggregation information for all CMUs with Capacity Agreements.
-To aid you in completing this process please read WP25 – Aggregation Rules.
+Prior to the start of each Delivery Year, 1 October, we require Capacity Providers to submit Metering Configuration information for all CMUs with Capacity Agreements.
+To aid you in completing this process please read WP26 – Capacity Provider Metering Configuration.
 We have also created a short training video to support Capacity Providers with navigating the Change Request functionality within My EMRS.

-During a Stress Event, the Metering Aggregation provided will be used as the basis for aggregating Metered Volumes in the Settlement System to demonstrate whether you have delivered your Capacity Obligation.
-If no Metering Aggregation information is available, this could lead to Penalty Charges.
+During a Stress Event, the Metering Configuration provided will be used as the basis for aggregating Metered Volumes in the Settlement System to demonstrate whether you have delivered your Capacity Obligation.
+If no Metering Configuration information is available, this could lead to Penalty Charges.

-Please be aware you must have the correct level of authorisation to be able to both save and submit Metering Aggregation information.
-The process is not complete until you receive confirmation that the Metering Aggregation information has been successfully approved.
+Please be aware you must have the correct level of authorisation to be able to both save and submit Metering Configuration information.
+The process is not complete until you receive confirmation that the Metering Configuration information has been successfully approved.

 You must log in to My EMRS and check all components allocated to a CMU have been approved.